Minimalism in Coding and Design16 Dec 2021 / 4 minutes to read Elena Daehnhardt |

 Conclusion

-I like to focus on the essentials, and use tools that I like, which address 80% of my tasks.
-I know that I prefer the back-end, which was not always the case; Learning your preferences takes time.
-So I focus on the back-end, particularly Machine Learning, Flask, Python, REST.
+I like to focus on the essentials and use tools I like, which address 80% of my tasks.
+I know that I prefer the back-end, which was not always the case; learning your preferences takes time.
+So, I focus on the back-end, particularly Machine Learning, Flask, Python, and REST.
 At the same time, I know the essentials of the most needed HTML and CSS, so I can quickly fix minor things.

-By the way, I am designing this blog to be as minimalistic as possible.
+By the way, I am designing my blog to be as minimalistic as possible.
 I do not use any complex patterns.
-I am focusing on the primary goal of this website - to keep things simple, well-organized to keep track of what I am doing.
-This should help me to devote more time to learning new things.
+I am focusing on the primary goal of this website—to keep things simple and well-organized so that I can keep track of what I am doing.
+This should help me devote more time to learning new things.

 Did you like this post?
 Please let me know if you have any comments or suggestions.